marythought/ai-devtools/01-todo/DEPLOYMENT.md

 ## How It Works

-The CI/CD pipeline runs in two stages:
+The CI/CD pipeline runs in two stages and is **fully automatic** - no PythonAnywhere configuration needed!

 ### 1. Test Stage
 - Runs on every push to the `main` branch that modifies files in `01-todo/`